Vikram Dhillon CEO

 Peter’s words of wisdom: "The golden rule is important in business.
 I often ask myself, ‘How would I want to be treated in this situation?’"

-Deepen Patel Stockholder, Territory Representative, Franchise Owner
+Deepen Patel Stockholder, Area Developer, Franchise Owner

 Deepen’s role involves guiding potential franchisees through the early stages of opening their own Street Corner store.
 This entails answering questions about available opportunities and scouting potential locations; then, after lease negotiations, he his responsible for training the store team and preparing for opening.
 After a store is open, Deepen makes frequent visits to ensure overall store success and sales growth.